lmangani/helq/README.md

 * If you're parsing syslog lines too, make sure your hosts are time/ntp sycronized

-* When using several nProbe instances/plugins, create new entry points with custom "_type" in Logstash
+* When using several nProbe instances/plugins, create new in/out pairs with custom "_type" in Logstash

+* In Facetflow, generate custom keys for your agents/applications to improve security

 ------------
 <br>